ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 ~~~

 Earlier versions of Ruby do not have class variables.
 However, container
-classes (Array, Hash, etc) assigned to a class constant can be used to give
+classes (`Array`, `Hash`, etc) assigned to a class constant can be used to
-the same effect.
+give the same effect.
 This example uses an array.
 Some folks feel hashes are
 better.

 ~~~